Investing in the Future

 Are you working toward a financial goal?

 Defining your financial goals can also help provide clarity and motivation around how you use your money.
-Whether you’re working toward a big goal like saving for your child’s college education or paying off medical debt, or you have smaller, more achievable goals like buying a guitar or planning a family trip, consider the pros and cons of different financial decisions and see where you can spend or save in a way that’s aligned with your goals and needs.
+Whether you’re working toward a big goal like saving for your loved one's college education or paying off medical debt, or you have smaller, more achievable goals like buying a guitar or planning a family trip, consider the pros and cons of different financial decisions and see where you can spend or save in a way that’s aligned with your goals and needs.
 Ask someone on your or your loved one’s care team if they can do a decisional balances exercise with you to help guide this process.
 Learn more about decisional balances with social worker Amanda in the Uncommon Lungs podcast.

 Have you identified financial assistance options?